Host–guest chemistry: Cyclodextrins and cucurbiturils

-Cyclodextrin (CD) is composed of several glucose units and connects by ether bonds.
-There are three kinds of CDs, α-CD (6 units), β-CD (7 units), and γ-CD (8 units).
-The heights of the structure are all around 8 Å, while the cavity sizes of them are different, around 5, 6, and 8 Å, respectively.
-By comparing the size of the guest molecule and the CD, the binding behavior can be predicted.
-For instance, if the guest molecule is larger than the CD, it can be assumed that the binding will not occur.
-Typically, the α-CD can thread onto one PEG chain, while γ-CD can thread onto 2 PEG chains. β-CD can bind with thiophene-based molecule.
+Cyclodextrins (CDs) are tubular molecules composed of several glucose units connected by ether bonds.
+The three kinds of CDs, α-CD (six units), β-CD (seven units), and γ-CD (eight units) differ in their cavity sizes: 5, 6, and 8 Å, respectively. α-CD can thread onto one PEG chain, while γ-CD can thread onto two PEG chains. β-CD can bind with thiophene-based molecule.
+Cyclodextrins are well established hosts for the formation of inclusion compounds.
+Illustrative is the case of ferrocene which is inserted into the cyclodextrin at 100 °C under hydrothermal conditions.